Prince Andrew must face sex abuse accuser's lawsuit - U.S. judge | Law-Order

 Maxwell, 60, was convicted https://www.reuters.com/world/us/maxwell-jury-resume-deliberations-after-judge-warns-omicron-risk-2021-12-29 on Dec.
 29 of recruiting and grooming girls for Epstein to abuse between 1994 and 2004.
 She is seeking a new trial after one juror told media, including Reuters https://www.reuters.com/world/us/some-ghislaine-maxwell-jurors-initially-doubted-accusers-juror-says-2022-01-05, that during jury deliberations he had discussed being a victim of sexual abuse.

-'MUDDLED' SETTLEMENT In his 44-page decision, Kaplan said the "muddled" language in Giuffre's and Epstein's 2009 settlement agreement suggested that they may have reached "something of a middle ground" on shielding others from future lawsuits.
+'MUDDLED' SETTLEMENT In his 44-page decision, Kaplan said the "muddled" language in Giuffre's and Epstein's settlement agreement suggested they may have reached "something of a middle ground."

 The settlement included language to "forever discharge" various people who "could have been included as a potential defendant" in Giuffre's lawsuit against Epstein.
 "We do not know what, if anything, went through the parties' minds" when drafting the settlement, Kaplan wrote.